 Good walking shoes are a must.
 I get all around town with my Altra Lone Tree Trail Running shoes (find men’s Altra Lone Tree here).
 I love these because they work well for both walking around town and hiking trails, so suitcases don’t fill up with a different pair of shoes for every activity.

-The sun shines brightly in Boulder, almost every day – including winter.
-Pack up plenty of sunscreen and a brimmed hat for all the time you’ll be spending outdoors.
+The sun shines brightly in Boulder almost every day – including winter.
+Pack up plenty of sunscreen and a brimmed hat for all your time spent outdoors.

 All that sun mixed with our higher elevation means staying well hydrated too.
-We travel almost everywhere with Nalgene bottles, keeping a gallon or two of water where ever we’re staying to refill the bottles as we go.
+We travel almost everywhere with Nalgene bottles, keeping a gallon or two of water wherever we’re visiting to refill the bottles as needed.

 Boulder Itinerary, Day 1: Hikes, Views, and Brews